Computer mouse: Engelbart's first "mouse"

-Several other experimental pointing-devices developed for Engelbart's oN-Line System (NLS) exploited different body movements – for example, head-mounted devices attached to the chin or nose – but ultimately the mouse won out because of its speed and convenience.
-The first mouse, a bulky device (pictured) used two potentiometers perpendicular to each other and connected to wheels: the rotation of each wheel translated into motion along one axis.
+Several other experimental pointing-devices developed for Engelbart's oN-Line System (NLS) exploited different body movements – for example, head-mounted devices attached to the chin or nose.
+One early version was a knee operated device placed under the desk, which kept both hands free for typing.
+Ultimately the mouse won out because of its speed and convenience.
+The first mouse, a bulky device, used two potentiometers perpendicular to each other and connected to wheels: the rotation of each wheel translated into motion along one axis.
 At the time of the "Mother of All Demos", Engelbart's group had been using their second-generation, 3-button mouse for about a year.